 - start, finish and break times

-- any specific restrictions or recommendations from your health care team (e.g. time limits for sitting, must wear a lymphoedema sleeve)
+- any specific restrictions or recommendations from your health care team (e.g. wearing a mask or social distancing, time limits for sitting, must wear a lymphoedema sleeve)

-- any short-term changes to your terms of employment (e.g. leave, remuneration) as a result of your rehabilitation
+- any short-term changes to your terms of employment (e.g. leave, wages) as a result of your rehabilitation

-- any potential triggers within your role that could create additional stress, harm or prevent your recovery
+- any potential triggers within your role that could create additional stress, harm or prevent recovery

-- details of the supervisors or managers responsible for monitoring progress of the return to work plan
+- details of the supervisors or the managers who are responsible for monitoring progress of the return to work plan

 - dates of regular meetings to discuss progress and changes to the plan if needed.